 If you freelance or accept contract work, the ability to work with or manage remote teams makes you more marketable.
 Most freelancers start out by working alone, but team projects tend to be larger, last longer, and often pay more than projects you can work on alone.

 Brie Reynolds of FlexJobs puts it this way:

 [A]s remote work continues to grow, smart companies will absolutely seek out people who are knowledgeable about remote teams.

-The exact number of telecommuters is unknown, but most studies agree that the number of home-based workers is growing in the United States and Europe.
-According to 2010 U.S. Census Bureau figures, 13.4 million people in the U.S. spend at least one day a week working from home.
+Most studies agree that the number of home-based workers was already growing in the United States and Europe before the COVID-19 pandemic, and the trend accelerated as many people worked from home to stay safe during the pandemic.
+According to U.S. Census Bureau figures, the number of people working primarily from home tripled from 9 million people in 2019 to 27.6 million in 2021.
 In other countries, the number of telecommuters is even higher.

 Companies like to use remote workers because they save money when they do.
 Overhead costs are lower for remote workers, and remote workers tend to be more productive.
 Using a virtual team also gives companies access to a larger talent pool.
 It only makes sense that many home-based workers are part of remote teams that require collaboration.

 Working on or managing a freelancing team that requires you to collaborate with others can be a challenge if you're used to working alone.
 It can be even more challenging when your teammates are located all over the globe.

 In this article I identify the challenges you'll face when you work on or manage a remote team.
 I also explain how you can face and overcome each challenge.

 Teamwork and collaboration are difficult even when team members work in the same building or live in the same city.
 When team members who have never met in person work together, the challenges are even greater.

 Common challenges faced by geographically diverse teams include: